This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Equity and Trust

-Safety is not only medical.
-It is also about access, history, and who gets protected by the system.
+Safety isn't only medical.
+It's also about access, history, and who gets protected by the system.

 Public conversations about psychedelics often focus on whether they "work."
 A responsible conversation also asks: who gets access to safe care, who gets left out, and who has reasons to distrust the system.